 Along the East African Rift (EAR), there is a great variety of volcano types, from large silicic calderas to basaltic fissure swarms, monogenetic cones to off-axis volcanic fields.
 There is a wide variation in the styles of past volcanic eruptions as well as in the frequency and magnitude of these eruptions.

 The threat from large magnitude explosions and their associated hazards in rift settings, particularly in the East African Rift, has likely been highly underestimated.
 Towns and cities, infrastructure and economic activities in this region are rapidly being developed with little or no regard for the long-term risks posed.

 This NERC funded project aims to research past and current volcanism and volcanic hazards in the central Main Ethiopian Rift.
 The five year (now extended to seven year) long project started in September 2014 and includes BGS, the Universities of Edinburgh, Bristol, Oxford, Cambridge, Southampton and Leeds as well as Addis Ababa University and the Geological Survey of Ethiopia.
-It is due to finish in May 2021.
+It is due to finish at the end of 2021.

 The project builds on previous NERC-funded projects including the Ethiopia Afar Geoscientific Lithospheric Experiment (EAGLE), the Afar Rift Consortium (ARC) and Airborne Research and Survey Facility (ARSF) data acquisition over Afar and Ethiopian rift volcanoes.

 These projects focussed on magmatism and rifting; RiftVolc will focus on volcanoes and volcanic plumbing systems in three work packages to address fundamental questions, including:

 - what has driven eruptions over geological timescales?

 - what controls the active magmatic system and volcanic unrest?